Do you suspect elder abuse or abuse of an adult with a disability? Call 1-800-490-8505.

 In 2010, the Adult Protective Services (APS) Law, Act 70 of 2010, was enacted to provide protective services to adults between 18 and 59 years of age who have a physical or mental impairment that substantially limits one or more major life activities.
 The APS Law establishes a program of protective services in order to detect, prevent, reduce and eliminate abuse, neglect, exploitation and abandonment of adults in need.

 A report can be made on behalf of the adult whether they live in their home or in a care facility such as a nursing facility, group home, hospital, etc. Reporters may remain anonymous and have legal protection from retaliation, discrimination, and civil and criminal prosecution.
 The statewide Protective Services hotline is available 24 hours a day.

-If you have questions about the APS program, please see our Frequently Asked Questions (FAQ).
+If you have questions about the APS program, please see the Frequently Asked Questions (FAQ) section.